moxie99/ecommerce-store-admin/README.md

-# Your E-commerce App Name
+# E-commerce App

-Short description or tagline of your project.
+Short description or tagline of your project:

 ## Table of Contents